Public Vs Private Colleges: How Are They Different?

 Diversity has increasingly become an important criterion for prospective students when they decide to apply to a college.

-When it comes to student diversity at private colleges vs public colleges, there are some notable differences.
+There are some notable differences when it comes to student diversity at private colleges vs. public colleges.

 Public Colleges: Culture And Demographics

-According to the NCES report, at four-year public colleges, 56.5% of enrolled students are white.
+According to the NCES report, 56.5% of enrolled students are white at four-year public colleges.

 The following table indicates the race and ethnicity of students at public colleges in the fall of 2019.